-- I. The site development plan for a solar energy system shall include a detailed decommissioning plan that provides the following: - (1) Procedures and requirements for removal of all solar energy infrastructure, equipment, facilities, or devices of the solar energy generation facility and its various structures and foundations at the end of the useful life of the facility or if it is deemed abandoned.

-- (2) Provisions for the restoration and regeneration of soil and vegetation with a description of pre-construction and desired post-construction conditions including productivity goals for agricultural viability.
+- (1) Procedures and requirements for removal of all solar energy infrastructure, equipment, facilities, or devices of the solar energy generation facility and its various structures and foundations at the end of the useful life of the facility or if it is deemed abandoned. - (2) Provisions for the restoration and regeneration of soil and vegetation with a description of pre-construction and desired post- construction conditions including productivity goals for agricultural viability.
 (Description is provided at the time of the concept plan.) - (3) The anticipated life of the facility. - (4) The estimated overall cost of decommissioning the facility in current dollars and the methodology for determining such estimate, and; - (5) The way the facility will be decommissioned including a plan for the disposal of each component material type above and below ground. - (6) The decommissioning plan and the estimated decommissioning cost will be updated upon the request of the zoning administrator or as provided in the agreement. - II.
 Surety.
-Unless the solar energy system is owned by a public utility within the Commonwealth of Virginia, the owner, lessee, or developer shall provide financial assurance of decommissioning in the form of certified funds, cash escrow, bond, letter of credit, or parent guarantee, based upon an estimate of a professional engineer licensed in the Commonwealth, who is engaged by the applicant, with experience in preparing decommissioning estimates and approved by Montgomery County.
-Such estimate shall include one hundred and ten (110) percent of the total projected cost of decommissioning, including the removal of all solar energy infrastructure, equipment, facilities, or devices, plus a reasonable allowance for estimated administrative costs related to a default of the owner, lessee, or developer, and an annual inflation factor.
-The surety shall be posted prior to the facility receiving its final approval of a site plan from Montgomery County to operate the use.
-If an adequate surety is required, the cost estimates of the decommissioning shall be updated at least every two (2) years by the applicant, owner, or operator, and provided to the County.
+Unless the solar energy system is owned by a public utility within the Commonwealth of Virginia, the owner, lessee, or developer shall provide financial assurance of decommissioning in the form of certified funds, cash escrow, bond, letter of credit, or parent guarantee, based upon an estimate of a professional engineer licensed in the Commonwealth, who is engaged by the applicant, with experience in preparing decommissioning estimates and approved by Montgomery.
+County.
+Such estimate shall include one hundred (100) percent of the total projected cost of decommissioning, including the removal of all net salvage value of solar energy infrastructure, equipment, facilities, or devices, plus a reasonable allowance for estimated administrative costs related to a default of the owner, lessee, or developer, and an annual inflation factor.
+The surety shall be posted prior to the facility receiving its certificate of completion, or equivalent, from Montgomery County to operate the use.
+If an adequate surety is required, the cost estimates of the decommissioning shall be updated at least every five (5) years by the applicant, owner, or operator, and provided to the County.
 "Gross costs" shall not include a deduction for salvage value. - III.
 Applicant, facility owner, and property owner obligation.
-Within six (6) months after the cessation of use of the solar generation facility for electrical power generation or transmission, the applicant or its successor, at its sole cost and expense, shall decommission the solar generation facility in accordance with the decommissioning plan approved by the County.
-If the applicant or its successor fails to commence decommissioning in a timely manner so that decommissioning may be completed within six (6) months of the facility becoming an inactive solar energy generation facility, the property owner shall conduct the decommissioning in accordance with the plan and may use bonded resources to do so, as approved and released by the County.
-Following completion of decommissioning of the entire solar energy generation facility, the bond shall be released and, if the County has called upon the bond and taken control of bond resources, any remaining resources held by the County shall be refunded to the surety.
+Within six (6) months after the cessation of use of the utility-scale solar generation facility for electrical power generation or transmission, the applicant or its successor, at its sole cost and expense, shall decommission the utility-scale solar generation facility in accordance with the decommissioning plan approved by the County.
+If the applicant or its successor fails to commence decommissioning in a timely manner so that decommissioning may be completed within six (6) months of the facility becoming an inactive utility scale solar energy generation facility, the property owner shall conduct the decommissioning in accordance with the plan and may use bonded resources to do so, as approved and released by the County.
+Following completion of decommissioning of the entire utility scale solar energy generation facility, the bond shall be released and, if the County has called upon the bond and taken control of bond resources, any remaining resources held by the County shall be refunded to the surety.